 The Intensive CCS Exam Prep class is designed for students who wish to sit for the AHIMA Certified Coding Specialist examination.
 The thirteen-week course is offered either in-person or virtual and can be brought on-site for groups or facilities wishing to train staff members.
 Enrollment is strictly limited to ensure plenty of individual attention.

 The CCS Mock Exam with Personal Coaching Session tests your acute hospital coding skills with a proprietary practice exam that closely resembles the actual CCS exam, followed by a one-on-one consultation with renowned CCS instructor Mary Beth York.
-Note: time is running out to take the session, as the program ends on March 29, 2014.
-Sign up now, and take the mock exam/coaching session while you can!

 Home Health Coding